 1.1 Make Sure Your Accounts are Up to Scratch

 They can hide a multitude of sins and alter the calculations made to value a business dramatically.
-If your plan is to sell your blog, it is even more vital than ever to make sure you have complete and accurate financial records for the business.
+If you plan to sell your blog, it is even more vital than ever to make sure you have complete and accurate financial records for the business.

 1.2 Keep it Separate From Other Businesses and Interests